MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 In order to simulate the given scenarios an http mocking tool is required.
 An example could be found at [link](https://github.com/MichaelStephan/functionaltestingstrategy/blob/master/sample/productdetailsservice/src/test/java/dao/impl/PriceServiceDaoImplTechnicalTest.java).

-For serving data during functional test we will ask teams to use [pact jvm](https://github.com/DiUS/pact-jvm) for producer service mocking.
+For serving data during functional test we suggest teams to use [pact jvm](https://github.com/DiUS/pact-jvm) for producer service mocking.
+Teams are allowed to use other technologies which create need to be able to create pact definitions during test execution and store them into the pact repository.
 As can be seen in the given example a remote service can be mocked by defining the response it returns on a specific request.
 What can be seen in addition, the actual mocked response definition also contains data type rules, e.g. stringMatcher("currency", "[A-Z]{3}".
 The rule defines that the currency field in a given response needs to consist of exactly three capital letters.

 ```
 return builder.uponReceiving("a request for price")